peeterjoot/julia/HarmonicBalance/README.txt

    DiodeCurrentAndJacobian.m

       Do the V dependent parts of the I(V) and J(V) current and Jacobian calculations.

-   DiodeNonVdependent.m

-      Precalculate matrices that can be used repeatedly in DiodeCurrentAndJacobian.

 -------------------------------------------------------------------
 Plotting and test related: